andrew/ultimate-awesome/README.md

 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
 - [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+- [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.